jorgego11/ibp-installation/rancher/multi-node-install/README.md

     Also, updated the `nginx` [configuration](nginx/nginx.conf) so it can forward requests to ports `30000` and `30001` on each one of the worker nodes.

 11) After updating the load balancer and verifying that both IBP deployments (i.e. `ibp-operator` and `ibpconsole`) were up and running on the cluster, I was able to access the IBP Console (`https://<load balancer IP>:30000`)... now, having issues with creating blockchain artifacts (e.g. peers, MSPs, CAs, etc.).
+I am probably missing rules for the load balancer to forward a port range.
 Looking into this!

 ## Troubleshooting & tips
 * [waiting for server-url issue](https://github.com/rancher/rancher/issues/16213)